Job Title: Community Opera Fellowship Manager

 Knowledge, skills and abilities:

-• Demonstrated ability to effectively manage multiple projects in a production environment and to deal proactively with company requirements.
+• Demonstrated ability to effectively manage multiple projects in a performing arts environment and to deal proactively with company requirements.

 • Analyze information logically, drawing on one’s knowledge and experience base and calling on other references and resources as necessary to generate appropriate and/or creative solutions.

-• Strong computer skills, including a thorough knowledge of Microsoft Office (Word, Excel, Access, PowerPoint, Publisher) and familiar with accounting databases/software.
+• Strong computer skills, including a thorough knowledge of Microsoft Office (Word, Excel, Access, PowerPoint, Publisher).

 • Excellent written and verbal communications skills.